Veids/ssh-backdoor/README.md

 You have to append this to your ssh command : `-oHostKeyAlgorithms=+ssh-rsa`

+# List of compatibles arch/distro

+> Only AMD64 (x86_64) for the moment

+- Debian
+- Ubuntu
+- Centos
+- Fedora
+- Manjaro
+- Alpine
+- Archlinux

 ## To do

 - [x] : Add a random password generator